 When it comes to making font combinations, there are principles and methods, but no absolutes.
 You can’t apply all the principles or ideas listed here at the same time.
 Just peruse this list of ideas and see what strikes you as interesting, and then pursue creating your own interesting typeface pairs!

-BTW...
-The Big Book of Font Combinations wants you to stop by and check out its samples.
-So many fonts, so little time...
+Hey, type nerd: The Big Book of Font Combinations digital book wants you to stop by and check it out.
+17% off right now!

 In no particular order of importance…

 - Combine a serif and a sans serif to give “contrast” and not “concord”.
 The farther apart the typeface styles are, as a generic but not infallible guideline, the more luck you’ll have.
 Fonts that are too similar look bad together.
 Go for concord or contrast but avoid the murky middle ground where all you end up with conflict.
 Put Garamond and Sabon together to see what “murky” means.
 Or try Helvetica and Univers together, which is just as bad.

 - Don’t choose two serifs or two sans serifs to create a combination, unless they are radically different in some way.

 - Avoid choosing typefaces from the same categories, like Script or Slabs.
 You won’t get enough contrast, and will end up with conflict.
 For instance, Clarendon and Rockwell together is not a good thing at all.